 - Finalizing your system

 - High flexibility and adaptability.
-Requirements can be changed at any time.
-The developers are able to make adjustments quickly during the development process.
+You can change the requirements at any time.
+The developers can make adjustments quickly during the development process.

 - Optimized team efficiency.
-Thanks to RAD methodology you can divide the project down into more manageable tasks and measure the software efficiency more effectively.
+Thanks to RAD methodology, you can divide the project into more manageable tasks and measure the software efficiency more effectively.

 - More focus on development.
-With a shorter planning phase, the team has more focus on iterative design construction and development.
+With a shorter planning phase, the team focuses more on iterative design construction and development.

 - Reduced development time and faster delivery.
 The time between prototypes and iterations is shortened.

 - Encouragement of code reuse.
-This means less manual coding, less room for errors, and shorter test times.
+It means less manual coding, less room for errors, and shorter test times.

 - A focus on customer satisfaction.
 RAD uses client feedback for further iterations and allows for high-level collaboration and coordination between investors.

 - Reduced risks.
 Stakeholders can discuss and address code vulnerabilities while keeping development processes going.